Chapter 3: Uncertainty Tolerance Conceptual Modelling

 About the authors

-As an Associate Professor and Director of the Centre for Human Anatomy Education and the Deputy Director for the Monash Centre for Scholarship in Health Education at Monash University, Michelle has been in the field of medical education for over a decade, leading a research program which explores how to impact learners’ uncertainty tolerance through curriculum design.
+As a Professor and Director of the Centre for Human Anatomy Education and the Deputy Director for the Monash Centre for Scholarship in Health Education at Monash University, Michelle has been in the field of medical education for over a decade, leading a research program which explores how to impact learners’ uncertainty tolerance through curriculum design.
 She has delivered over a dozen related workshops to educators across the globe, and has developed a series of educational artefacts to support learner uncertainty tolerance development, including a pamphlet and webinar, for Education Services Australia for teachers interested in integrating uncertainty tolerance teaching practices in their classrooms.
 This textbook expands on these initiatives, providing a more holistic and complete source of uncertainty tolerance theory and practice – focusing specifically on health professions educators.
 Michelle is an award winning educator and author.
 Notably, she was awarded the Australian Award for University Teaching Excellence in 2021.
 She is the author of the “The Uncertainty Effect: How to Survive and Thrive through the Unexpected”.
 Her entire career is a journey into uncertainty.

 definition